olpie101/molo-dockeriser/README.md

 The `config.ini` is already setup with an [example](https://github.com/praekelt/molo-tuneme) to help you get started.

-Currently an sqlite3 database with the name `db.sqlite3` is required for the Dockerfile to be successfully created.
-This ensures that the db has a superuser already set up.
-This shall be fixed in a later updated.
-For now a ensure the `db.sqlite3` file is present in the root directory. __NB: make sure that the database file provided has all the necessary migrations applied or :boom:!__

 ### Usage

 To create the Dockerfile simply execute